flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 ---

 ## Introduction

 Kernel exploitation is one of the many concepts within binary exploitation.
 Below I’ll introduce the basics of Operating Systems, and then we’ll dive into some methods of exploitation.

 > My notes follow the book *A Guide to Kernel Exploitation - Attacking the Core* by Enrico Perla and Massimiliano Oldani.
 [Here](https://www.amazon.com/Guide-Kernel-Exploitation-Attacking-Core/dp/1597494860) is a link to purchase the textbook.
 {: .prompt-info}

+🎉 **Goal**: Learn what an operating system is, what kernel exploitation is, and why it’s so dangerous.

 ## OS & Kernel Basics
-🎉 Goal: Learn what an operating system is, what kernel exploitation is, and why it’s so dangerous.

 An **operating system (OS)** is a layer of software that controls all the hardware and gives applications the necessary environment to run on your computer.
 We refer to the core of an OS as the ***kernel***.
 The kernel directly interfaces with hardware.
 It manages I/O operations, schedules processes, etc.